 Publisher’s Note: Some of you may have already read this piece; others may have not.
 I’m re-posting it today (with an updated photo), as I do every year, for a few reasons.
-1) It’s my daughters’ birthday, and this is my favorite piece ever, and 2) because what happened to my family is so rare that literally the only thing most people who endure it have are the infrequent stories they find online, which often provide a lot of comfort (I know, because I spent the better part of 7 months reading and re-reading other people’s accounts).
+1) Because I do it every year now, I am afraid to stop because I am a superstitious person, and 2) because what happened to my family is so rare that literally the only thing most people who endure it have are the infrequent stories they find online, which often provide a lot of comfort (I know, because I spent the better part of 7 months reading and re-reading other people’s accounts).
 What was most often missing from those accounts, however, were updates from two, three, or four years later, and that’s often what I craved to see the most — did everything turn out OK?
 So, I’ll include a short update after the original story for the others who go through this process and invariably stumble across this post.
+If that is you, hang in there.
+It’s a truly harrowing ordeal, and I hope you have a positive outcome.
+Conversely, do not think that because we were one of the lucky few to have a positive outcome that you should feel obligated to see your situation through to the end.
+This is your decision — it is not your parents’ decision, or your friends’ decision, or even God’s decision.
+It’s risky, and you have to make the decision that is best for you and your family.
+Good luck.

 In September 2011, from the moment my wife and I found out that she was pregnant with monoamniotic twins, I made the decision not to talk about it online until — unless — we came out at the end of it with two healthy babies.
 The idea that I could one day share this story with this community — whether you guys wanted to hear it or not — actually motivated me during much of what would be the most harrowing 22 weeks of our lives.
 It was an experience that’s more important for me to tell than for you guys to read, but since this particular occurrence is so rare, it may also be an important story to put out on the Internet, where I hope it may provide at least some comfort to others going through the same ordeal.